Thursday, March 31, 2022

 Insider Tip: Order the Quick Fix if you're snacking solo, the Munchie Special if you're eating with your other half, or the Hotbox Special for a slightly larger group.

-Bapu Teahouse is located just down the street from the corner of Indiana Avenue and Kirkwood Avenue.
+Bapu Teahouse is located just down the street from the corner of Indiana and Kirkwood Avenues.
 The teahouse specializes in bubble tea and smoothies, serving unique flavor combinations to those who frequent downtown and campus.
 Their menu includes over 40 different drinks, from milk tea and coffee to fruit tea and smoothies, and they also serve a small variety grab-and-go-style snacks.

 Insider Tip: Add popping boba to your tea or smoothie for a drink experience like no other!